NoamNol/next-ts-tailwind-template/src/swr/README.md

 We use [axios](https://github.com/axios/axios) client for the api calls, and [SWR](https://swr.vercel.app) to cache the results and to use the api with React hooks.

-The most basic api example would be something like this:
+The most basic example would be something like this:

 ```javascript
 import useSWR from 'swr'